 % who published their thesis by time of application: 0%

-If you are still interested in joining the lab as an MA or PhD student and believe you are competitive based upon the above information, you are welcome to to contact me by email prior to submitting an application to confirm I would be interested in your proposed thesis/dissertation project.
-When you email me, please let me know how you believe our research interests overlap and the specifics of your proposed research project.
+If you are still interested in joining the lab as an MA or PhD student and believe you are competitive based upon the above information, you are welcome to contact me by email prior to submitting an application to confirm I would be interested in your proposed thesis/dissertation project.
+When you email me, please let me know how you see your proposed project fitting into the lab.
 Include a copy of your CV/resume and transcript (unofficial copy is fine).

 ———————————————————————————————————————————————————————